slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Classes.ClassConstantVisibility

 In PHP 7.1 it's possible to declare [visibility of class constants](https://wiki.php.net/rfc/class_const_visibility).
-In a similar vein to optional declaration of visibility for properties and methods which is actually required in sane coding standards, this sniff also requires to declare visibility for all class constants.
+In a similar vein to optional declaration of visibility for properties and methods which is actually required in sane coding standards, this sniff also requires declaring visibility for all class constants.

 ```php
 const FOO = 1; // visibility missing!